When a computer says no, sometimes a human being says yes.

 How to change a no to a yes

 If you currently have another credit card account with that card issuer, then you could ask to have part of its credit line transferred to your new account.
-In this way, the card issuer is not increasing its exposure to you, it is simply dividing it between an existing account and the new one that you applied for.
+In this way, the card issuer is not increasing its exposure to you.
+It is simply dividing it between an existing account and the new one that you applied for.

 If you are still unsuccessful, take a look at the rejection letter you received.
-Card issuers are required by law to inform you of the reasons for your rejection, which can range from a poor payment history to simply having applied for too many new lines of credit recently.
+Card issuers are required by law to inform you of the reasons for your rejection.
+They can range from a poor payment history to simply having applied for too many new lines of credit recently.
 These reasons are a great place to start in your efforts to improve your credit history so that you are more successful in the future.

 Other ways to improve your chances of approval